 If the economy gets hit with a terrible event, the government and taxpayers have to foot the bill to keep things going.
 Unfortunately for you, the government and your neighbors will not hand you money to keep going when times get tough.

 Make sure you have health, life, auto, homeowner, and any other insurance you need to protect yourself and your family from unforeseen catastrophe.
 As I recently learned, a $600 illness can cost thousands if you are not adequately covered.
+If you are an entrepreneur, you may also need to purchase business insurance.

 If you are wondering how you are going to pay to keep your economy going strong, look no further than the trusted budget.
 If you keep your spending under control and focus on the end goal, you can find a balance between income and expenses that should keep your economy chugging along no matter what life brings you.